archipelagoing/Situationion/README.md

 <figure>
   <img src="figures/SharedPcaCatSat.png" width="650">
   <figcaption>
-    <b>Figure 2.</b> PCA projection of token representations across transformer layers.
-Early-layer representations are diffuse and weakly organized, mid-layer representations form structured and well-separated clusters, and late-layer representations exhibit convergence toward task-specific encoding.
-This progression indicates the emergence of a structured semantic regime in mid-layers, consistent with the SituatiONION hypothesis.
+    <b>Figure 2.</b> PCA projection of token representations across transformer mid-layers in a shared embedding space.
+Each point represents a token at a specific layer, and trajectories show how representations evolve with increasing depth.
+Tokens follow smooth, structured paths and occupy distinct regions of representation space, indicating progressive semantic organization and increasing geometric separability in intermediate layers.
   </figcaption>
 </figure>